MCKINNEY CDL DEFENSE LAWYER

 Has Your McKinney CDL Violation Gone Into Warrant?

 Let’s say that you are a trucker or other professional motorist who holds a commercial driver’s license (CDL) for work purposes.
 Let’s also assume that you were recently written a CDL violation by police in the Collin County City of McKinney, but did not respond to your citation in due time.
 Your overdue ticket may have prompted the McKinney Municipal Court, which does not tolerate overdue citations of any kind, to issue a warrant for your arrest.
 Does your traffic warrant remain out for you now?
 Then you should know that, unless you get it lifted, it may very well lead to your arrest at any time of the day or night.
-In the case that you would like to try and get your warrant lifted, but are confused about the legal process of doing so, consider seeking counsel from the Law Office of Attorney Jack Byno.
-For more than 20 years now, our law office has helped drivers in the very same sitation as you steer clear of arrest by getting their McKinney traffic warrants lifted and by posting bonds for them.
+In the case that you would like to try and get your warrant lifted, but are confused about the legal process of doing so, consider seeking counsel from Jack Byno & Associates.
+For more than 20 years now, our law office has helped drivers in the very same situation as you steer clear of arrest by getting their McKinney traffic warrants lifted and by posting bonds for them.
 If we are able to lift your outstanding warrant, you will no longer have to worry about being arrested because of it.
 If we are also able to post your bond, it will serve as a promise from us to defend your case later in court, at a hearing that may be scheduled for you.